 - The attribute depth range minimum value must be used to encode the dredged depth for the dredged area.
 Where required, the attribute depth range maximum depth must be used to encode the deeper depth where a range of depths for the dredged area is indicated on the source. - The boundary of a dredged area should not have coincident curve geo features encoded, unless part of the boundary corresponds to the shoreline (see clause X.X). - Dredged areas are often subject to siltation, resulting in shoaler depths being identified in the dredged area than the designed dredged depth.
 Where required, the shoal depths should be encoded using Sounding, with the appropriate underlying depth information (Depth Area and, if required, Depth Contour) to support the depths.
-Alternatively, the attribute depth range maximum value for the Dredged Area may be set to the designed dredged depth for the dredged area, and the attribute depth range minimum value set to the value of the shoalest depth, or a Caution Area feature may be encoded covering the shoaler depth area with the depth information provided using the complex attribute information.
+Alternatively, the attribute depth range maximum value for the Dredged Area may be set to the designed dredged depth for the dredged area, and the attribute depth range minimum value set to the value of the shoalest depth, or a Caution Area feature may be encoded covering the shoaler depth area with the depth information provided using an associated instance of the information class Supplementary-Nautical Information (see clause X.X), complex attribute information.
 Where the shoal depths are close to the edge of the dredged area, the dredged area limit may be adjusted to exclude the shoal depths from the surface.
 See also S-4 B-414.5. - The attribute source date may be used to encode the year of the latest control survey for dredged areas where the dredged depth is not maintained.
-For dredged areas where the dredged depth is maintained, it is not required to indicate the year of dredging. - Where the attribute sounding uncertainty is populated for a Dredged Area feature, it must not be equivalent to or degrade the accuracy indicated by the attribute sounding uncertainty for the underlying Quality of Bathymetric Data meta feature (see clause X.X).
+For dredged areas where the dredged depth is maintained, it is not required to indicate the year of dredging. - Where the complex attribute vertical uncertainty is populated for a Dredged Area feature, it must not be equivalent to or degrade the accuracy indicated by the complex attribute vertical uncertainty for the underlying Quality of Bathymetric Data meta feature (see clause X.X). - Dredged Area features are part of the Skin of the Earth.